taboca/browser-adaptation-dynamic-theme/README.md

 ## Heuristics

-* If the site has navbar, adapts to navbar and removes the bottom border of the theme;
+* When navbar — If the site has navbar, adapts to navbar and removes the bottom border of the theme;

-* If the site has background color, adapts to background color
+* When bgcolor – If the site has background color, adapts to background color
+* When chrome — Page background and removes bottom border

+### Calculations

+* Graphics analysis looks at a section cut, vertical line, first 10 pixels
 * Text color calculation heuristics

-* Graphics analysis looks at a section cut, vertical line, first 10 pixels

 * Favicon analysis

 ## Discussions around use cases